Heart & Cardiovascular Disease

 We’re at the point now where needing mental health is becoming less taboo.
 People can at least enter an office without as much fear of ridicule.
 However, other hurdles prevent men from getting mental help.
 Through virtual platforms, mental health services are becoming more accessible, but are still largely unaffordable.

-We’ve accepted the fact that the physical body goes through times of illness, such as viruses, infections, and diseases.
+We’ve accepted that the physical body goes through periods of illness, such as viral infections and other diseases.
 Why don’t we extend the same courtesy to our minds?
 Just as with other key items in your life that require regular maintenance, there is no shame in taking your mental health to a professional.

 When to Get Mental Help